-The district court incorrectly held that Mylan was likely entitled to launch based on Section 1.2(d) of the License Agreement, which provides that Mylan may launch its generic product on:
+The arguments that Takeda sets forth in the Mylan Appeal apply equally to the present appeal.
+The district court incorrectly held that Alkem was likely entitled to launch based on Section 1.2(d) of the License Agreement, which provides that Alkem may launch its generic product on:

-[t]he date that is [a specified time period] after the date of a Final Court Decision (as defined in Exhibit A) holding that all unexpired claims of the Licensed Patents that were asserted and adjudicated against a Third Party are either (i) not infringed, or (ii) any combination of not infringed and invalid or unenforceable[.]
+[t]he date that is [a specified time period] after the date of a Final Court Decision (as defined in Exhibit A) holding that all unexpired claims of the Licensed Patents that were asserted and adjudicated against a Third Party are either (i) not infringed, or (ii) any combination of not infringed and/or invalid, unpatentable, or unenforceable[.]

-Appx88(§1.2(d)).
+Appx83(§ 1.2(d)).
 In particular, the district court incorrectly held that its summary-judgment decision in the West-Ward Litigation triggered Section 1.2(d).